DragonsRule10/dragonsrule10.com/README.md

 ## Payment
 >As Dragon Studio is a starting busness, I need time to think about how payment will workout along with the pricing.

->For now, all plugins/mods i make are free of charge.
+>For now, all plugins/mods we make are free of charge.
+(Ends July 1st!)

 >(Check back later as this may change!)

+### All money earned goes right back to Dragon Studio!

 # Partners!
 > Partners can be people I have worked with, to companys that colabe with me!